Round Robin Vision Statement

 Our goal is to facilitate great debating and to recognize the skills and accomplishments of great debaters and adjudicators by treating them to a weekend of satisfying debate and superb hospitality.
 We will endeavor to ensure that all qualifying teams are able to attend.

 The core of any great tournament is having great judges.
 Our standard is to provide 3 Worlds breaking judges on every panel.
-This not only increases the credibility of the decisions, it also makes the judging more fun.
-And, recently we have committed to having 2 panels of judges in each room, who deliberate independently and whose decisions both count equally in the tab.details
+This not only increases the credibility of the decisions, it also makes the judging more fun.details

 Running a Round Robin works a bit differently.
 Most of our policies are not surprising, but here are the details of our expectations of debaters and judges, along with how we run the tab.details